|

 relentless bickering caused my father to limit our

 interaction to lunch four times a year.
-I

-the anchor which kept me glued together while my mother fell
+together while my mother fell

-to pieces after the divorce.
-She quickly remarried, a
+to pieces.
+After the divorce, she quickly remarried, a

 huge mistake.
 The new husband was an ex-con with a